storageos/tutorials/mysql/004-failover.md

 `USE testdb;`{{execute}}

-Insert more data, then check that there are four records in the table:
+Insert more data, then check that there are four records in the table.

 `INSERT INTO FRUIT (ID,INVENTORY,QUANTITY) VALUES (4, 'Peaches', 203);`{{execute}}

 `SELECT * FROM FRUIT;`{{execute}}

-Quit the MySQL container:
+Quit the MySQL container.

 `\q`{{execute}}

-Now we are going to cordon and drain the node which the If you check the location of the volume you will see it has not changed, despite the volume now being mounted by a different host.
+If you check the location of the volume you will see it has not changed, despite the volume now being mounted by a different host.